 At Western Washington University there are lots of ways to be engaged in campus life.
-In fact WWU is home to more than 200 student clubs!
-You can find more information about clubs here.
+In fact, Western is home to more than 200 student clubs!

 For students interested in Political Science, there are three campus-based clubs that provide students with wonderful opportunities for engagement in American politics, international relations, and political economy:

 Western Washington University’s International Affairs Association (IAA) is a completely student-run association within the Political Science Department.
 The IAA provides ambitious students with the opportunity to explore contemporary global issues outside of the classroom, to develop personal and professional skills, and to prepare for post-graduate opportunities in graduate school or in a variety of career tracks.
 Managing the University's award-winning Model United Nations team, the IAA allows for its members to simulate the affairs and procedures of the United Nations by serving as country delegates in mock UN conferences.
 Between 20 and 30 team members travel to regional and national conferences in the United States and Canada, allowing them to debate global issues from a variety of perspectives, work with students from around the world, and represent Western Washington University at these diverse competitions.
 Furthermore, WWU IAA organizes a high school Model United Nations conference in the spring, known as Viking Model United Nations (VIKMUN), providing leadership opportunities for association members.
 This gives high school students a forum to hone their debate skills and exposes them to international issues.
 Taken together, the IAA is more than the sum of its constituent parts.
 It is an institution that creates student leaders by empowering individuals with the knowledge and skills necessary to thrive in a global society.
 For more information, please feel free to email us with any questions you might have at email@example.com.